 Let's create a new layer.
-In the Colors window, create a blue color with R = 212, G = 232, and B = 255 (1).
-Invert the Primary and Secondary colors, and select the white in the palette (2).
-We have now white as primary color and sky blue as secondary color.
+In the Colors window, create a blue colour with R = 212, G = 232, and B = 255 (1).
+Invert the Primary and Secondary colours, and select the white in the palette (2).
+We have now white as primary colour and sky blue as secondary colour.

 Choose Gradient in the Tools window.
 By clicking at the starting point (bottom) and then moving up while holding the button down, the gradient appears, contained in the selected area, white down, blue upwards.